 Buying clothes for young children can be a total nightmare.
 The premium charged on the high street for kid’s fashion is extortionate, as just as soon as you’ve scraped together your pennies and bought them all the essentials then they’ve grown out of them and need new ones again.
-But luckily there are things that you can do to make buying children’s clothes more affordable for your family – check out our top tips below.
+But luckily there are things that you can do to make buying kid’s clothes more affordable for your family – check out our top tips below.

 New to You